-VPN: Depends on size of VPN provider, but the biggest can provide over 5200 servers in 59 countries.
+VPN: Depends on the size of your provider, but the largest will connect you to a VPN server in over 59 countries.

 There are two methods for merging Tor with VPN:

-VPN over Tor: connect to the Tor browser, then activate your VPN.
+VPN on Tor: connect to the Tor browser, then use a VPN.
 This is a more complex method as it requires some manual configuration.
-As your VPN’s server acts as the final exit node, Tor’s own exit nodes will not be able to peel back the final layer of encryption to reveal your activity.
-While your ISP can tell that you’re using Tor, it would be able to trace your activity and keeps your IP address hidden from your VPN service.
+As your VPN server acts as the final exit node, Tor’s own exit nodes will not be able to peel back the final layer of encryption to reveal your activity.
+While your ISP can tell that you’re using Tor, it wouldn’t be able to trace you and keeps your IP address hidden from your VPN service.

-Tor over VPN: Connect to your VPN, then open your Tor browser.
-Your VPN will encrypt all of your traffic before it enters the Tor network, and also hides your IP address.
+Tor over VPN: Connect to your VPN, then use Tor browser.
+Your VPN will encrypt your traffic before it enters the Tor network, and also hides your IP address.
 It also hides the fact you’re using Tor from your ISP.
 However, if your VPN provider chooses to keep logs, it can see that you’re using Tor.
 This is why it’s best that you use a decentralised VPN, which cannot keep user logs.